Dynamical random walk on the integers with a drift: Proof of the main results for Model A.

 By part (a), the first term is asymptotically normal.
-Also similarly to the proof of Theorem \ref{ThCLTScale} we can deduce from Lemma \ref{LmQExp} that the second term is asymptotically normal.
-Moreover, those terms are asymptotically independent since the second term depends only on the environment, while the distribution of the first term is asymptotically independent of the environment due to part (a).
-Since the sum of two independent normal random variables is normal, the sum is asymptotically normal with where $\bsigma$ is from Theorem \ref{main}(a) and $D$ is from Lemma \ref{LmQExp}(d). \end{proof}
+By Lemma \ref{LmQExp} the second term is also asymptotically normal.
+Moreover, those terms are asymptotically independent since the second term depends only on the environment, while the distribution of the first term is asymptotically independent of the environment due to part~(a).
+Since the sum of two independent normal random variables is normal, $\DS \frac{\tau_{n}-n \ba}{\sqrt{n}}$ is asymptotically normal with zero mean and variance where $\bsigma$ is from Theorem \ref{main}(a) and $D$ is from Lemma \ref{LmQExp}(d).